 7.2.1 General technical parameters

 In the deployment in Europe of a LPWAN-CSS network (although the network operator can in principle choose a different channel line-up) a set of channels are defined by the LoRaWAN™ protocol both for the end devices and the gateways.
-As far as the terminology is concerned, in the LoRaWAN™ protocol a channel is a triplet [center frequency, occupied bandwidth, SF for LoRa or FSK] while the data rate (DR) designator is reference to a combination of two values [SF for Lora or FSK, occupied bandwidth].
+As far as the terminology is concerned, in the LoRaWAN™ protocol a channel is a triplet [center frequency, occupied bandwidth, SF for LPWAN-CSS or FSK] while the data rate (DR) designator is reference to a combination of two values [SF for LPWAN-CSS or FSK, occupied bandwidth].
 It is remarked that the LoRaWAN™ protocol allows devices to make use of the plain FSK modulation with bit rate of 50 kbits/s

 For the European region, the following set of data rates are allowed by the LoRaWAN™ protocol: